Bunny and Claude (We Rob Carrot Patches)

 Bunny and Claude (We Rob Carrot Patches) is a 1968 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson.
 It was the first appearance of Bunny and Claude, inspired by the 1967 Warner Bros. film Bonnie and Clyde.
-This is the first cartoon since 1964’s False Hare directed by Robert McKimson in his own unit.
-The cartoons he directed in the DePatie–Freleng era were produced by Friz Freleng’s unit.
+This is the first cartoon since 1964's False Hare directed by Robert McKimson in his own unit.
+The cartoons he directed in the DePatie–Freleng era were in Friz Freleng's unit.

 Summary

 Bunny outlaws Bunny and Claude are chased by the Sheriff as he attempts to disguise himself as a big carrot to catch the duo.